rfwarn/ASCII_LLM_Maze/README.md

-# ASCII maze test for LLMs
+# ASCII Maze Solver with LLMs

-## Introduction:
+## Overview:

-This project is a maze solver that uses large language models (LLMs) to walk through ASCII mazes.
-The solver updates its position one move at a time and lets the user know if it is an invalid move.
+Welcome to the ASCII maze solver - an innovative platform designed to challenge the problem-solving abilities of Large Language Models (LLMs).
+With this solver, users can manually navigate through ASCII-based mazes while leveraging LLMs' proficiency in dissecting problems into smaller, more manageable components.
+This aids in logical navigation and highlights the potential of LLMs in complex reasoning tasks.

-## Features:
+## Key Features:

-- Supports ASCII mazes of any size
+- Universal Compatibility: Accommodate ASCII mazes of various sizes.
-- Uses LLMs to generate text descriptions of the maze and the solver's current position
+- Maze Visualization for LLMs: After every move, the solver produces a comprehensive map displaying the absolute position.
+This visualization aids in providing precise feedback to Large Language Models and enhances their problem-solving capabilities.
-- Allows the user to input move directions and prints the maze with the updated position
+- Interactive Navigation: Seamlessly input move directions, with the solver offering real-time updates on your current position in the maze.
+- Move Validations: Receive immediate feedback on the legitimacy of your move, ensuring a guided experience.

-## Usage:
+## Getting Started:

 **Clone the repository:**
 `git clone https://github.com/rfwarn/ASCII_LLM_Maze.git`<br>
 **Start the solver:** `python ASCIImaze.py`<br>
-Enter a move direction (not case sensitive).
+**Dive into the Challenge:** Provide your move direction.
+Inputs are flexible and not case-sensitive for user convenience.

 **Example:**